wws22/f3ktime/README.rst

 NB!
 ===

+It's very important to use equal values for PORT & PATH by compatibility reasons.
 The best practice contain is in use DNS Service Discovery (DNS-SD) like a Zeroconf, Bonjour, mDNS-SD <http://www.dns-sd.org>.
 That make possible to find the f3ktime-server automatically from smartphone or any other device in your LAN.